-Do we have to fear to loose our workplaces?
-Do we have to fear to either be a winner or a looser of digitization?
+Do we have to fear losing our workplaces?
+Do we have to fear to either be a winner or a loser of digitization?
 Is the future of work going to plunge mankind into chaos?
 Well, all answers are a matter of perspective.
 They depend on how we see and think about ourselves as human beings.
 It’s a question about who we want to be.

-You know, there are always winners and loosers.
+You know, there are always winners and losers.
 I mean, it’s totally normal that some people can use opportunities better than others because each of us has different skills and talents.
-Nevertheless we are all social beings.
+Nevertheless, we are all social beings.
 And I’m convinced that there will always be people amongst us supporting and caring for disadvantaged people.

 This makes me think about the next question:

-Which competences does the human being need in the future world of work?
+Which competencies does the human being need in the future world of work?

 I found an interesting quote about that:

 I think this is what it’s all about.
-In the future we will focus less on skills we have to learn to practise a profession.
-Instead we will focus more on ourselves and the people around us.
+In the future, we will focus less on skills we have to learn to practice a profession.
+Instead, we will focus more on ourselves and the people around us.

 Network intelligence describes the skill to create a network with others.

 One thing that becomes quite clear: Digitization coming along with autonomous work challenges us as human beings.
 And offers big chances for a changed togetherness.